 Disneyland is a popular spot to pop the question, and there are so many ways to do it.
 We saw another adorable (and matching!) couple get engaged when they met Mickey Mouse at his house in Toontown!
 We've also hoppened upon engagements in front of Sleeping Beauty Castle and the Millennium Falcon.
 This just goes to show that what's romantic to one couple can be very different to another, and Disneyland seems to have something romantic for every couple.

 There are other ways to make a romantic gesture.
 Make a wish at the wishing well at Snow White’s Grotto, get your picture taken together inside a teacup or snuggle up during the nighttime shows, such as World of Color.

 Hold hands as you walk around the park or cozy up on the scary or dark rides.
 You may be tempted to steal a kiss on the dark rides, but remember, there is no place hidden from cameras — even in the dark rides they can see everything that goes on — so keep it sweet.
 The Little Mermaid in California Adventure is sure to make him want to “Kiss the Girl.”
-The Pixar Pal-a-Round offers nice sunset views of the area and may offer you some alone time if you get your own gondola.
+The Pixar Pal-a-Round offers nice sunset views of the area and may offer you some alone time if you get your own gondola (but make sure you don't suffer from motion sickness first).
 One of the best rides for couples is Astro Orbitor in Tomorrowland.
 You sit nestled one in front of the other and can snuggle the whole ride.
 Plus, you can soar up high to get a great view of the park.